-When a parent has a complaint about any aspect of the Behaviour Policy or its operation, they should in the first instance register an informal complaint with the relevant member of staff e.g. Tutor, Subject Leader, Director of Learning, Pastoral Manager or Senior Leader.
+When a parent has a complaint about any aspect of the Behaviour Policy or its operation, they should in the first instance register an informal complaint with the relevant member of staff e.g. Tutor, Subject Leader, HoY, Pastoral Manager or Senior Leader.
 Most complaints are resolved at this stage after discussion.